Weight Watchers Recipe of the Day: Oprah's Healthy Apricot Oat Bars

 If you like Oprah's healthy apricot oat bars, be sure to check out more easy, healthy Weight Watchers friendly recipes including Low Fat Cranberry Bars, Nigella's Breakfast Bars, Weight Watchers Skinny Apricot Poppy Seed Quick Bread, Low Fat Banana Bread with Dates and Apricots and Banana Oatmeal Cookies

-If you’ve made these apricot oat bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Apricot Oat Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Oprah's Healthy Apricot Oat Bars Recipe